-Galaxy Evolution & QSO: Manda Banerji, Will Hartley & Richard McMahon
+Galaxy Evolution & QSO: Xin Liu & Antonella Palmese

 Analysis Team Leads

-Joshua Frieman (Fermilab and U. Chicago/KICP) is the Director and Spokesperson of the DES Project (succeeding John Peoples from FNAL).
+Richard Kron from the University of Chicago and Fermilab was appointed the new Director of the Dark Energy Survey in October 2018.
 He leads the Project/Collaboration Office, which oversees all aspects of the Project and Collaboration.
+Tom Diehl is the Deputy Director.
 The Management Committee oversees collaboration affairs and oversees a number of committees:

 Membership Committee: Eusebio Sanchez

 The ombudspersons provide confidential, informal, independent, neutral advisory services for anyone in DES, including aid in resolving disputes.
 They are assigned by the Director.
 We also count on two external, professionally trained mediators are offering their services to DES.
 The advisory board observes and takes feedback on a range of topics, and gives strategic advice to the Director.

 The Executive Committee manages all aspects of the operation of the survey, from data management to camera operation to science computing.
 It focuses on:

 We also collaborate with other scientists and projects to carry out joint studies including the Atacama Cosmology Telescope, VISTA Hemisphere Survey, the South Pole Telescope Survey, STRIDES, and others.

 At each institution, a number of scientists share their knowledge of the cosmos and their perspectives on science with the general public.
 DES is committed to contributing to both our local communities and the global community.